When overridden in a derived class, returns a sequence of bytes that specifies the encoding used.

 UTF-8: EF BB BF

-The following example determines the byte order of the encoding based on the preamble.
+The following code example determines the byte order of the encoding based on the preamble.